nus-ncl/OctoBot/README.md

 ##### Action
 There are 3 types of actions: value, action, key
 * **value** - The provided value will fill the selected element using the [sendKeys()](https://selenium.dev/selenium/docs/api/java/org/openqa/selenium/WebElement.html#sendKeys-java.lang.CharSequence...- "sendKeys() documentation") method.
 The value of this attribute can be a **string** or an **array of strings**.
 * **action** - The provided action will be done on the selected element.
-Currently only "[click](https://selenium.dev/selenium/docs/api/java/org/openqa/selenium/WebElement.html#click-- "click() documentation")" is supported.
+The possible values are [click](https://selenium.dev/selenium/docs/api/java/org/openqa/selenium/WebElement.html#click--), [clear](https://selenium.dev/selenium/docs/api/java/org/openqa/selenium/WebElement.html#clear--) or [submit](https://selenium.dev/selenium/docs/api/java/org/openqa/selenium/WebElement.html#submit--).
 * **key** - Space-separated name of the enum constant that will be passed into [valueOf()](https://selenium.dev/selenium/docs/api/java/org/openqa/selenium/Keys.html#valueOf-java.lang.String-) method to be executed on the selected element.

 All of these are acceptable values for the actions property.